ensdomains/integrations/README.md

 # integrations

-List of integrations for ENS
+List of integrations for ENS.
+Updates every day.